 "Having long cherished the desire to found an institution, where white boys and girls might be taught, not only a knowledge of their duties to their Creator and their fellow men, but also receive the benefit of a sound, thorough and practical English education, and such as might fit them for the active duties of life; as well as instruction in all the higher branches of knowledge, except Denominational Theology, to the extent that the same are now, or may hereafter be taught, in any of the secular Colleges or Universities of the highest grade in the Country, I feel grateful to God that through the his kind Providence, I have been sufficiently favored to gratify the wish of my heart."

-A couple things stick out here.
+A couple of things stick out here.
 First off, this may be the longest sentence in the history of the English language.
-Second, this guy really did not want his money used to educate non-whites.
+Second, this guy did not want his money used to educate non-whites.
 He was so concerned about this stipulation that he brought it up again in the next paragraph while also adding that he’d like two colleges established: One for men and one for women.
-(Subtext that I can’t fully address in this article: Charles McMicken really, really, really sucked.)
+(Subtext that I can’t adequately address in this article: Charles McMicken really, really, really sucked.)

 (Side note: I’m not gonna get into the sliminess of Charles McMicken’s racism and sexism, but you may be wondering how long the university abided by McMicken’s wishes to fill UC with white students only.
 The answer is: Not very long.
 I'm not sure that UC ever explicitly banned black students, but they certainly looked down upon them, did not actively recruit them, and had a general understanding that any black enrollment was against the wishes of Charles McMicken.
 The first black student enrolled at UC in 1886.
-In 1893, a judge officially voided McMicken’s wishes to keep UC white, using the reasoning that his will simply stated that the university be for “white boys and girls” while not explicitly excluding other races.
+In 1893, a judge officially voided McMicken’s request to keep UC white, using the reasoning that his will simply stated that the university should be for “white boys and girls” while not explicitly excluding other races.
 McMicken must’ve rolled over in his grave.
 Following this ruling, the first black student to graduate from the university was Alice May Easton in 1897.)

 The University of Cincinnati was born.